 One of my favorite places to stay when traveling to Walt Disney World is at Disney Caribbean Beach Resort.
 Talk about a tropical paradise, Disney does a great job at making you feel like you have stepped right onto a Caribbean island oasis.

 Disney Caribbean Beach Resort Review

-The resort is the largest on Disney property and is divided into sections with very tropical names: Trinidad (North & South), Martinique, Barbados, Aruba, and Jamaica.
-Each village has its own small pool, laundry facility and bus stop
+The Caribbean Beach resort is the largest on Disney property and is divided into sections with very tropical names: Trinidad (North & South), Martinique, Barbados, Aruba, and Jamaica.
+Each village has its own small pool, laundry facility and bus stop.

-- The SkyLiner transportation terminal is currently being built.
+The SkyLiner transportation terminal is currently being built inside the Disney Caribbean Beach property.
 If you remember from our What’s coming to Disney post, the Skyliner will eventually connect a few Disney resorts to Hollywood Studios and Epcot.

 Have you had a chance to stay at Disney’s Caribbean Beach Resort?
 What do you love most about it?